Skip to content

 Description of processes or pipelines

-This section details a way to describe the provenance of a dataset, providing GeneratedBy with an array of objects representing pipelines or processes that generated the dataset.
+This section details how to describe the provenance of a dataset using an array of objects representing pipelines or processes that generated the dataset.

 Warning